CALMS for DevOps and Databases

 Measuring the data layer with database deployment information

-To truly realize full stack DevOps success, most organizations need a clearer view into their database deployment process.
+To truly realize full-stack DevOps success, most organizations need a clearer view into their database deployment process.
 How many database changes have been made?
 How many database changes are pending?
 How many build failures are happening because of database rules violations?
 Learn how Datical makes database deployment measurement possible.

-Sharing improves the communication flow and helps people work together more effectively.
+Sharing improves communication flow and helps people work together more effectively.
 It’s important to share ideas, experiences, and thoughts within the team and with the whole organization.
 Sharing key performance metrics with all stakeholders in your organization lets everyone monitor your DevOps efforts and prove success at every stage.

 Sharing between the development and operations

 DevOps exists to bridge the gap between developers and operations teams.
 A big part of that process is to ensure that both sides are sharing responsibility for the overall quality of the application.
-That means no more finger pointing about database changes moving too slow or developers not following DBA rules.
+That means no more finger-pointing about database changes moving too slow or developers not following DBA rules.
 It’s no longer us vs. them.
 In order to get to that happy place faster, it helps to have the right tools and processes in place to facilitate this relationship.

 When you take advantage of including the database in your DevOps processes, barriers will come down and DBAs will see the value of working on complex changes with development teams early in the development process, instead of finding problems when the changes reach production.

-Datical helps improve the developer-DBA relationship by helping these functions work closer together in the process so that they are sharing the responsibility for the application as a whole.
+Liquibase helps improve the developer-DBA relationship by helping these functions work closer together in the process so that they are sharing the responsibility for the application as a whole.

-Datical Makes DevOps Teams Successful
+Liquibase Makes DevOps Teams Successful